 Lastly, families looking for a knowledgeable and trainable companion would love having a Lab German Shepherd mix.
 These dogs are brilliant and have a herd instinct, making them ideal for search and rescue.

-Fun Facts About Labrador German Shepherd Mix
+Fun Facts About German Shepherd And Labrador Mix

 The German Shepherd Lab Mix has a distinctive physical look, one of the breed’s most intriguing aspects.
 Due to their mixed heritage, they can have many coat colors, patterns, and textures.
 No two Shepradors will look exactly alike.